Nuclear weapon: Nuclear testing and fallout

-Over 2,000 nuclear explosions have been conducted in over a dozen different sites around the world.
+More than 2,000 nuclear explosions have been conducted in more than a dozen different sites around the world.
 Red Russia/Soviet Union, blue France, light blue United States, violet Britain, yellow China, orange India, brown Pakistan, green North Korea and light green (territories exposed to nuclear bombs).
 The black dot indicates the location of the Vela incident.

 This view of downtown Las Vegas shows a mushroom cloud in the background.
 Scenes such as this were typical during the 1950s.
 From 1951 to 1962 the government conducted 100 atmospheric tests at the nearby Nevada Test Site.

 Over 500 atmospheric nuclear weapons tests were conducted at various sites around the world from 1945 to 1980.
 Radioactive fallout from nuclear weapons testing was first drawn to public attention in 1954 when the Castle Bravo hydrogen bomb test at the Pacific Proving Grounds contaminated the crew and catch of the Japanese fishing boat Lucky Dragon.
 One of the fishermen died in Japan seven months later, and the fear of contaminated tuna led to a temporary boycotting of the popular staple in Japan.
 The incident caused widespread concern around the world, especially regarding the effects of nuclear fallout and atmospheric nuclear testing, and "provided a decisive impetus for the emergence of the anti-nuclear weapons movement in many countries".

 As public awareness and concern mounted over the possible health hazards associated with exposure to the nuclear fallout, various studies were done to assess the extent of the hazard.
 A Centers for Disease Control and Prevention/ National Cancer Institute study claims that fallout from atmospheric nuclear tests would lead to perhaps 11,000 excess deaths among people alive during atmospheric testing in the United States from all forms of cancer, including leukemia, from 1951 to well into the 21st century.

 As of March 2009, the US is the only nation that compensates nuclear test victims.
 Since the Radiation Exposure Compensation Act of 1990, more than $1.38 billion in compensation has been approved.
 The money is going to people who took part in the tests, notably at the Nevada Test Site, and to others exposed to the radiation.

 In addition, leakage of byproducts of nuclear weapon production into groundwater has been an ongoing issue, particularly at the Hanford site.